2ndSightLab/ai-tracker/cost.md

 I don't understand Anthropic credits yet.
 At some point tonight said I had used 90% of my credits/tokens whatever.
 I had just started.
 Then it reset before I even stopped and I was working again.
 I worked till about midnight or 1 a.m.

 I'm still on the same $50 plan I think.
-Haven't gottne into my API credits yet.
+Haven't gotten into my API credits yet.
 So how does this work anyway?
 I've been working since August 13th.
-Let's check usage:
+Let's check usage.
+Apparently you can do that the same way you can do on Kiro: /usage

+Note that it says Sonnet below but I've mostly used Opus 5.
+I have avoided Fable because it costs usage credits but will try it through another option I have later.
+Looks like my session is working again.
+But it's time for bed...

 ```